 Steppenwolf for Young Adults (SYA) programs build on this legacy by sharing the principles of ensemble collaboration, superior acting and the creation of new work with the wider community in which we live.
 Our productions and programs are specifically geared to teachers, young adults and families.
 We present professional productions of established plays, original adaptations of novels and new works for audiences of all ages.

 Please join us for Steppenwolf for Young Adult's 2013/14 season: Two plays, one new and one classic, where young people navigate tricky moral landscapes—and must confront personal accountability for their choices—in games both virtual and real.

 Adapted for the stage by Nigel Williams

 A plane wreck strands a group of English boys on a deserted island during wartime.
 As they slowly explore their new-found freedom, what starts out as fun and games turns into a vicious battle for power when the boys split into two opposing tribes: one that strives for civility and another that delights in savage violence.
 The competition escalates into a dangerous, frightening climax, as this thrilling classic looks into the darker parts of human nature where it’s civilization vs. savagery and the mob vs. morality.

 February 26 – March 15, 2014 in the Downstairs Theatre

 Three twenty-something roommates are glued to their video games.
 They are masters of the virtual worlds behind the computer screens in their Las Vegas basement.
-Unwilling to face the real world, one of them uses his gaming skills to land a job with the National Security Agency launching actual drones and missiles, and online battles begin to have real consequences.
-Leveling Up is a fresh, contemporary look at how we navigate the blurry line between worlds both virtual and real and what it means to grow up./p>
+When one of them uses his gaming skills to land a job with the National Security Agency launching actual drones and missiles, and online battles begin to have real consequences.
+Leveling Up is a fresh, contemporary look at how we navigate the blurry line between worlds both virtual and real and what it means to grow up.

 Tickets & Info